-Three Marketing Lessons from The Political Realm - Kellblog
+Three Marketing Lessons from The Realm of Politics - Kellblog

 These examples are all issue-level framing.
 Narrative-level reframing is usually used when it comes to corporate messaging around innovation (e.g., “GoodCo is once again setting the bar as part of our ongoing technology leadership”), ongoing disputes (e.g., “another example of BadCo making poor imitations of our products”), or rivalries (e.g., “this market continues to be a two-horse race”).

-Linguistic framing examples are harder to find.
+Linguistic framing examples are harder to find in Silicon Valley marketing.
 I’ll mull on this more and share some if I find them [9].

 The Power of Consistency